fariaslari/test-project/README.md

 ### Installing
 * [Install node.js](http://nodejs.org/download/)
-* Then run the following code line to install this application:
+* Then enter the root folder of this application and run the following code line:

 ```
-npm install test-project
+npm install
 ```

 ## Deployment
-To deploy this website simply run the following code line:
+To deploy, enter the root folder of this server and simply run the following code lines in this order:

 ```
 npm run build